Make Congress Do Their Jobs

 - Make Congress work five-days a week, like most Americans

 - Congress cannot work together until they start actually working.
-That is why I have proposed a 5 day work week for Congress so we can make progress on the issues that matter to Americans.
+That is why I proposed a 5 day work week for Congress, so we can make progress on the issues that matter to Americans.

 - Make Congress actually vote on bills that are proposed within 60 days